ChickenCoderzzz/CoachAssist/README.md

 ## 6. Configure Environment Variables

-Create a `.env` file inside the backend directory.
+> If a valid `.env` file has already been provided through the private configuration files, additional environment variable setup may not be necessary.
+>
+> Otherwise, create and configure the `.env` file manually using the example below.
 Example:

 ```env